Measure of Strength of Evidence for Visually Observed Differences between Subpopulations: TCGA Pan-Can Data

-In cases with a strong signal, such as LAML vs. BRCA, LAML vs. COAD and BRCA vs. COAD, the balanced PDCs (gray/blue circles) give much stronger performance than the corresponding PDCs computed using all permutations (gray/blue stars).
-This is consistent with the idea that when the signal is strong, all permutations will cause a loss of power (shown in Figures~\ref{011} and \ref{81}) as PDCs from all permutations are significantly smaller than balanced PDCs.
-When the signal is weak, such as COAD vs. READ (as shown in Figure~\ref{pca} where COAD and READ are overlapped), the unbalanced and the balanced PDCs are small and similar to each other.
-Those PDCs are the smallest among all test pairs indicating the weakest difference among the considered comparisons as shown in Figure~\ref{cip}.
-This is consistent with Figure~\ref{pca} where COAD (yellow) and READ (red) are overlapped in the PC1 and PC2 directions.
+In cases with a strong signal, such as LAML vs. BRCA, LAML vs. COAD and BRCA vs. COAD, the balanced PDCs (gray/blue circles) are much larger than the corresponding PDCs computed using all permutations (gray/blue stars).
+This is consistent with the idea that when the signal is strong, all permutations will cause a loss of power (see Figure~\ref{81}).
+When the signal is weak, such as COAD vs. READ, all and the balanced PDCs are small and similar to each other.